Bourekas: Toppings

 Everything Bourekas, cheese bourekas topped with everything bagel seasoning.

 Bourekas are traditionally topped with any multitude of seeds.
 Sesame seeds are most common; however, depending on the filling, poppy seeds, black sesame seeds, everything bagel seasoning, nigella seeds, or za'atar may be used as a topping.

-Sides and condiments
+Side dishes and condiments

 Savory bourekas are traditionally paired with hard-boiled eggs or haminados, a hot sauce such as skhug or harif, grated tomato, and sometimes tahini sauce, as well as olives, Israeli pickles, other pickled vegetables, and sometimes a salad as well.
 The use of skhug and grated tomato as an accompaniment to bourekas originated within the Yemenite Jewish community of Israel, who serve many of their traditional breads such as malawach in a similar manner.

 In popular culture

 Bourekas films

 "Bourekas films" (Hebrew: סרטי בורקס sirtei burekas) are a type of Israeli movie from the 1970s dealing with certain cultural aspects of Israelis, especially lower-class Mizrahi Israelis and their conflicts with the Ashkenazi establishment.
-The term is a calque on Spaghetti Western.
+The term is a calque on "spaghetti Western".